Ranchitos del Norte, Texas

 Ranchitos del Norte is a census-designated place (CDP) in Starr County, Texas, United States.
-It is a new CDP for the 2010 census, with a population of 112.
+It was a new CDP for the 2010 census.
+As of the 2020 census, Ranchitos del Norte had a population of 214.
 Parts of this new CDP were formed from the former Los Villareales CDP.

 Geography

 Ranchitos del Norte is located at (26.400351, -98.871492).

 Demographics

 Ranchitos del Norte was formed prior to the 2010 U.S. census, one of five CDPs (La Escondida, La Esperanza, Santel, Mi Ranchito Estate, Ranchitos del Norte) formed in full or in part out of the deleted Los Villareales CDP.